acend/helm-basics-training/content/labs/01.0/_index.en.md

 $ helm init --service-account "tiller-[USER]" --tiller-namespace [USER] --tiller-image docker-registry.mobicorp.ch/puzzle/k8s/kurs/tiller:v2.16.5 --upgrade
 ```

-If you have specials chars in your password, you have to escape them with `\`
+If you have specials chars in your password, you have to escape them with hexadecimal value according to https://en.wikipedia.org/wiki/Percent-encoding#Percent-encoding_reserved_characters

 {{< /collapse >}}